ziqiq/ziqiq.github.io/resume/index.md

 - [**StackAdapt**](https://stackadapt.com/), Full Stack Software Engineer<br/>
   Jun/2020 - Current, Ontario

-  - Designed database models and endpoints for features on a self-serve programmatic advertising platform using **Ruby on Rails** and **GraphQL**
+  Design relational database, implement services, and build UI for a self-serve programmatic advertising platform using **Ruby on Rails**, **Golang**, **GraphQL**, **React**, and **Redux**.

-  - Built UI for the platform under **React**, **Redux**, and **Material-UI** and negotiated UX with product managers.
+  - Bulk editing and bulk action experience
-  - Contributed to Javascript-to-**Typescript** code refactoring.
+  - Zip code and audience exclusion
-  - Exposed to the real-time bidding service implemented in **Golang**.
+  - Page Context AI UI and token input field with replacement suggestions
+  - Campaign archival
+  - Custom fields

   <br/>

 - [**NVIDIA Corporation**](https://nvidia.com/), System Software Engineer<br/>
   Sep/2018 - Apr/2019, California

-  - Optimized a **Linux** camera driver, implemented as **kernel module**, by introducing a caching algorithm that reduces the latency caused by DMA memory mappings.
+  - Optimize a camera driver, implemented as a **Linux kernel module**, by introducing a cache that reduces the latency caused by DMA memory mappings.
-  - Refactored and simplified the request pipeline from user mode application to the camera real-time processor, which accelerates image frame capture.
+  - Refactor and simplify the request pipeline from user-mode applications to the camera real-time processor, which accelerates image frame capture.

   <br/>

 - [**Veeva Systems**](https://veeva.com/), Software Engineer<br/>
   Jan/2018 - Apr/2018, Ontario

-  - Developed a tool that converts a website to a PDF using **Node.js** ([Veeva Web2PDF](https://veevaweb2pdf.com/)).
+  - Maintain a **Node.js** tool that converts a website to a PDF([Veeva Web2PDF](https://veevaweb2pdf.com/)).
-  - Improved the performance of the web crawler with **XML** sitemap recognition functionality.
+  - Expand the page discovery of the web crawler with sitemap recognition.
-  - Implemented a novel crawler feature that simulates user's interactions with webpages and captures dynamic web contents, including a **Chrome extension** as action editor.
+  - Develop a novel crawler feature that simulates user's interactions with webpages and captures dynamic web contents, including a **Chrome extension** as action editor.

   <br/>

 - [**IGNIS Innovation Inc.**](https://ignisinnovation.com/), Software Developer<br/>
   Apr/2017 - Aug/2017, Ontario

-  - Migrated and tested an algorithm that compensates for image retention on displays due to OLED aging for **Andriod** devices.
+  - Migrate a library that compensates for image retention on displays due to OLED aging to **Andriod** devices.
-  - Designed graphical and command line interface (UI and CLI) to enable/disable the compensation feature:
+  - Test the compensation performance and measure the power consumption.
-    1. Integrated the enable checkbox with Android settings view.
+  - Integrate the compensation toggle with Android settings UI.
-    2. Implemented a control program with **shared memory** (`mmap`).
+  - Implement a command-line configuration utility with **shared memory** (`mmap`)

   <br/>

 - [**FundSERV Inc.**](https://www.fundserv.com/), Network Administrator<br/>
   Sep/2016 - Dec/2016, Ontario

-  - Wrote **shell** and **Perl** scripts that collect usage and load data from network devices, including routers, switches, load balancers, and power distribution units, via **SNMP**.
+  - Utilize **SNMP** to collect usage and load statistics from network devices, including routers, switches, load balancers, and power distribution units.